carbon-language/carbon-lang/mlir/docs/Diagnostics.md

 ## InFlight Diagnostic

-Now that [Diagnostics](#diagnostic) have been explained, we introduce the `InFlightDiagnostic`. is an RAII wrapper around a diagnostic that is set to be reported.
+Now that [Diagnostics](#diagnostic) have been explained, we introduce the `InFlightDiagnostic`, an RAII wrapper around a diagnostic that is set to be reported.
 This allows for modifying a diagnostic while it is still in flight.
 If it is not reported directly by the user it will automatically report when destroyed.